 Regular tours are a great introduction to the Museum.
 You will be guided through all of the permanent galleries where you will learn about the history of the West, the collection, and the historic building.
 Tours are given (no reservations needed) at 11:30am and 2:30pm.
 Tours are included in the price of the museum admission at no additional cost.

 Tickets are $14 for adults; seniors, students, and military are $10; children 6-12 are $4; and children under 6 are free.
 The museum is open Wednesday-Sunday 10am-5pm, and closed Monday-Tuesday.
 For more info call (409)632-7685 or go to thebryanmuseum.org.

-“The Life and Times of Charles Goodnight” on Exhibit June 30th-October 22nd
+“The Life and Times of Charles Goodnight” On Exhibit through October 22nd